acl-services/paprika/packages/ProgressAccordion/README.md

 ## Description

-The ProgressAccordion component displays questionnaire responses in a collapsible accordion format.
+The ProgressAccordion component is a progress bar in a collapsible accordion format.

 ## Installation